SebastianCoraccio/Caption-Reader/README.md

 ## Future improvements

 - There should be a way to hide the captions like there is for the furigana.
 Always having the captions could easily become a crutch.
-- Automatic furigana addition to caption files using a sentence -tokenization and dictionary-lookup step
 - There are some rerendering issues with the captions.
 It is really only noticible when switching themes on the player screen.
 - Keyboard support.
 Like tablet support, it's not super useful all the time.
 I'm more interested in learning how to implement it in the context of a mobile app.